 So far we have been talking about intraspecific territoriality among the same species, which is most common.
 There is some interspecific competition between different species as well, however.
 As a rule, birds of one species will tolerate birds of other species in their territories and chase out only conspecifics.
 A Bald Eagle and a Great Horned Owl, e.g. nested in the same tree in Florida only one meter apart.
 Swallows often nest in eagle and hawk nests.
 Birds often chase other birds out of their territories if they are potential competitors or predators.
 Oystercatchers, e.g. will chase gulls, ravens, and crows from their territories.

 The influence of territoriality on populations may be great and some individuals may be forced into suboptimal habitats where they are unable to breed.
 Territoriality may thus cause an increase in the mortality of adults and/or young or a decreased success rate of hatching/fledging.
-Siivonen (1949) in Finland did a study of the Willow Warbler which prefers spruce-birch forests.
-In years of low abundance of this species, almost all pairs of breeding warblers were found in the spruce-birch forest.
+A Finnish study of the Willow Warbler which prefers spruce-birch forests showed that in years of low abundance of this species, almost all pairs of breeding warblers were found in the spruce-birch forest.
 In times of high abundance, the warblers were found in other habitats also, but their highest density was in spruce-birch.
 Thus population densities are much higher in sub-optimal habitats in high-abundance years.
 In high abundance years, the territory numbers increased only slightly and sizes become slightly smaller so more would fit in optimal habitats.
 So territoriality forced birds into suboptimal but adequate habitats.

 Since the number of territories in a given year may reach its maximum in peak years, there may be “extra” individuals -floaters- without territories.
 In 1951 Hensley and Cope shot all the male warblers of an eastern spruce-fir forest and found that they were almost all immediately replaced.
 Replacement is usually, but not always, restricted to males.